superagent-ai/superagent/README.md

 ## 🔗 SDKs

-If you are planning on integrating Superagent into your stack, you can use one of the following SDKs:
+If you are planning to integrate Superagent into your stack, you can use one of the following SDKs:

 - [Python](https://github.com/homanp/superagent-py)
 - [Typescript/Javascript](https://github.com/homanp/superagent-js)